Homes in Utah

 The quality of your installation ensures the correct placement of all your roof components to provide adequate protection from the elements.
 Inexperienced or hurried contractors can leave exposed points susceptible to everyday wear and tear.

 How quickly you notice minor issues and hire a professional to resolve them can also extend your roof’s life expectancy.
-Taking care of any signs of damage can prevent minor issues from becoming increasingly significant ones.
+Taking care of any signs of damage can prevent minor issues from escalating into more significant ones.

 Architectural Design

 There’s much more to your home’s architecture than interior square footage and exterior aesthetics.
 As a rule, a steeper roof pitch, or the angle at which it slopes, reduces the likelihood of debris and moisture remaining on its surface and weakening the shingles.
-Low-slope or flat roofs typically have poor drainage, making them more vulnerable to damage-causing moisture buildup.
+Low-slope or flat roofs typically have poor drainage, making them more susceptible to damage caused by moisture buildup.

-Also, storm winds are less likely to wreak havoc on high-pitch roofs.
+Additionally, storm winds are less likely to cause damage to high-pitched roofs.
 While shingled roofs are generally rated to withstand winds up to 90 mph, some regions in Utah have faced hurricane-force winds exceeding 100 mph.
 These intense winds have caused extensive damage to the shingles on flatter roofs of many homes throughout the state.

 A well-ventilated attic can also significantly affect how long your roof lasts.
 Without proper ventilation, the buildup of heat in the attic can cause your roof to warp or deteriorate from the inside out.
 Adequate airflow allows your home to withstand Utah’s freeze and thaw cycles better, preventing moisture, mildew, or mold accumulation beneath the shingles.